Students must apply via one of the following online application forms:-

 This Masters course brings together a social science approach to tourism and events with the development of job-related skills and employability.
-You’ll complete theoretical modules ‘Tourism Concepts and Issues’ and ‘Critical Theories and Methods for Tourism’, and in the final phase of the course you’ll complete a major project personal to your interests and career aspirations.
+You’ll complete theoretical modules ‘Tourism Concepts and Issues’ and ‘Current Practices in the Visitor Economy’, and in the final phase of the course you’ll complete a major project personal to your interests and career aspirations.

 You will be taught by passionate academics who produce world-leading research.
 A typical week for you will include lectures, seminars, study visits and group work.
 These are supported by a range of guest speakers from diverse academic and industry backgrounds.

 Compared to an undergraduate course, you will find that this Masters course requires a higher level of independent working.
 Your progress will be assessed by essays, exams, presentations, portfolios of evidence and a dissertation.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.